SFDO-Community-Sprints/FlowRecipes/index.md

 Primarily this set of documentation, which contains
 - Some basic getting started information;
 - Links to modules in Trailhead for getting up to speed on Flow;
-- Some (Recipes)[/Recipes] for basic building blocks, as admins look to move/migrate over from Workflow Rules and/or Process Builder to Flow
+- Some [Recipes](/Recipes) for basic building blocks, as admins look to move/migrate over from Workflow Rules and/or Process Builder to Flow

 # What's next?

-We have a (backlog)[#] in our girhub repo of what we'd like to keep working on for FlowRecipes.
+We have a [backlog](#) in our girhub repo of what we'd like to keep working on for FlowRecipes.
 If you want to help, great!
 Just fork/clone the repo and go from there.
 - More recipes!
 - A way of automating the install of Flows into your dev/sandbox org